Utilities Service Cloud (C4C) or S/4HANA Utilities for Customer Engagement?

-C/4HANA Service Cloud (aka C4C or Cloud for Customer) is part of SAP’s next generation customer experience suite designed for customer service moments.
-It comes with 90+ processes for the utilities industry.
+Service Cloud is part of SAP’s CX suite designed for the best customer experience.
+It comes with 90+ processes for the utilities contained in the industry extension.

-S/4HANA Customer Management is part of S/4HANA ERP Service.
-The classic CRM 7 design provides a service agent role, the application is now embedded in S/4HANA.
+S/4HANA Utilities Customer Engagement became part of S/4HANA Service.
+There is a high degree of similarity when compared to CRM 7 service, it provides a customer service agent role in the interaction center webclient.
 It comes with 45+ processes for the utilities industry.

-3rd related question: When should I go to C4C or customer management?
+3rd related question: When can I or should I go to C4C or customer engagement?

-Back to: Should we use Customer Management or C4C?
+Back to: Should we use Customer Engagement or C4C service cloud?

 Update on product names (as of March 2020):

 Sometimes it can be tricky to relate product names, solution names, technical names and licensing bundles.
 And some of those change over time.
 A product name for a release rarely changes once it is generally available, but the next release could have a different name.
 Back to the products we discussed in the blog above.
 The current name for our industry specific cloud solution for customer service is ‘C/4HANA Service Cloud for Utilities’.
 The current name for our industry specific on-premise solution for customer service is now changing from ‘S/4HANA Utilities for Customer Management’ (used for the 1709 and 1809 Add-On versions) to ‘S/4HANA Utilities for Customer Engagement’ with release 1909 and higher.
 The functionality is now fully embedded, it technically became part of the service core.
 We did this across the industries, going forward we will use the ‘Customer Engagement’ when describing the CRM functions in S/4HANA 1909 or higher.